lukestein/stata-latex-workflows/readme.md

 - Allows restructured tables to be generated without re-running estimation commands;
 - Makes it easy to generate identically-structured tables with different samples, variable definitions, etc.;
 - Allows easy generation of alternate table versions, such as for a paper vs. a presentation;
+- Allows calculated values to be accessed by other scripts (e.g., for plotting)
 - Works well with version control.